priyanshumahey/GAN-Data-Matching/Overview.md

 We want the comparison function to change based on the numbers and what is present in that column.
 For now, we simply use the simple comparison function.

 ## Ranking
+The ranking system currently is simply the lowest result from the comparison system.
+We start off by finding the minimum, which results in showing us the comparison number of the smallest comparison number.
+Then, we find the index of the value we're looking for and finally use that index to figure out the row of the values we're interested in observing.

 ## Matching